-Teaching will equip you with a wide range of skills that will be useful to you throughout university and beyond.
+Teaching English during your gap year will equip you with a wide range of skills that will be useful to you throughout university and beyond.
 From communication and interpersonal skills, to project management and planning, you’ll learn a lot during a gap year spent teaching English.

 Living abroad in itself is a huge opportunity for personal growth.
 Adjusting to a new culture and supporting yourself for the first time is a real learning experience and will leave you more independent and confident than ever before.

 There are so many opportunities with TEFL that extend beyond your gap year.
 With the qualification and experience already under your belt, you could earn money teaching online throughout the academic year.
 Or you could spend your summers working in language camps – a great way of earning money over the summer that also allows you to spend time abroad!